Commission for Financial Capability

 We use the term financial capability to mean New Zealanders are better managing debt, accumulating savings, owning homes, and able to weather emergencies.

-Diane Maxwell is the current Retirement Commissioner and head of CFFC.
+Peter Cordtz is the Interim Retirement Commissioner of CFFC.

 We have three core responsibilities: